10 Small Logo Design Details that People Often Miss Out

 A logo is supposed to draw people in, not scare them off.

-Moreover, even though the proportion isn't as eye-catching an element as colour, shape, and form, it's just as, if not doubly important.
+Moreover, even though the proportion isn’t as eye-catching an element like colour, shape, and form, it’s just as, if not doubly important.

 A great example of a proportionate logo is the Twiter bird.

 With the size of its wings compared to the size of its head, it’s easy to believe that the blue shape can be a bluebird, albeit an animated one.

 7 – Choose Symmetry

 Well, firstly, it’s vital you choose from the get-go which one you’d prefer: asymmetry or symmetry.

 There’s no in-between, and although asymmetry is good, symmetry is comparatively better.

 Think of it this way: a good logo is one that can be imprinted on the memory of those who see it.

 Also, often, those who remember it might describe it to another person or even attempt to draw it themselves.